amatiasq/components/README.md

 That would make the component immediately visible, even for users with disabled Javascript.
 If the user has Javascript enabled the component will just be hydrated as soon as it's code is executed.

+To know more about this approach check [this video](https://www.youtube.com/watch?v=V2yjXFPYjVA) by Thomas Allmer.

 ## How to run